 Pavlova – this desert was made by Herbert Sachse in 1935 (the manager of the Hotel Esplanade in Western Australia) in order to mark the visit of Anna Pavlova (Russian ballerina).

-Vegemite – this is a thick dark spread for bread and toasts or used as a flavour to soups.
-It is extremely popular in Australia ever since the beginning of the 20th century.
-It is made from the yeast left-overs during the process of producing beer.
-It is also very nutritious and offers vitamins B1, B2 and Niacin.
+Vegemite a thick dark spread for bread and toasts, which is usually added to various kinds of soups.
+It is very popular throughout Australia since the start of the twntieth century.
+This dish ingredient is made from the yeast left-overs during the process of beer production.
+It is also very nutritious and provides with vitamins B1, B2 and Niacin.

 |